SolManX/solmanx.github.io/pages/notation-sequence-sum-limit.md

 Both are read as _the sequence \\\( x_n \\\) tends to the limit, \\\( L \\\), as \\( n \\\) tends to infinity and we are assuming the limit, \\\( L \\\), exists (is not infinite)._

 Note that limits do not always exist.
 For example, there is no limit to the even numbers.
-We can indicate this using the the infinity symbol:
+We can indicate this using the infinity symbol:

 <p class="indent">\(\lim\limits_{n \to \infty} x_n = \infty \)</p>